BYU-Hydroinformatics/api-nwm-gcp/README.md

 - Image repository: none

 Google API Gateway:
 Composed by YAML config file and gateways.
-It puts all the different Cloud Functions in a common entrance gate (API) and it requests end-user to enter a valid API key.
-API Gateway also takes variables entered by the end-user and take them to the Cloud Function invoked by the GET request.
+It puts all the different Cloud Functions in a single place (API) and it requests end-user to enter a valid API key for validation.
+API Gateway also receives variables entered by the end-user and takes them to the Cloud Function invoked by the GET request.

 Service Account:
 function-to-bigquery@nwm-ciroh.iam.gserviceaccount.com is set up to access both BigQuery from Cloud Function and Cloud Function from API Gateway.
 Permissions: BigQuery Job User & Cloud Run Invoked